sridhar242004/MATAI/README.md

     DOM->>User: Render conjecture card + toast "Generated & saved!"
 ```

-The same `parseResp` → `san()` → MathJax pipeline is reused, unmodified, by `runBatch()` for up to 5 concurrent conjecture cards — the single-generation and batch-generation code paths share 100% of their rendering/parsing logic and diverge only in the backend endpoint called (`/api/generate` vs `/api/batch`).
+The same `parseResp` → `san()` → MathJax pipeline is reused, unmodified, by `runBatch()` for up to 5 concurrent conjecture cards — single-generation and batch-generation share 100% of their rendering/parsing logic and diverge only in which endpoint is called (`/api/generate` vs `/api/batch`).

 ---